 Visit a Ghost Town

 Did you know there is a ghost town near Whistler?
 On the northern shore of Green Lake lies Parkhurst, a logging town that was abandoned in the 1960s.
 The town once had a few dozen residents, a mill, a store and a school, but very few buildings are still standing today.
 You can still find tons of “historical garbage”, house ruins and abandoned cars around the site, with the forest growing up all around them.
-The hike to Parkhurst is about 12km round trip or you can get there by canoeing across Green Lake.
+The hike to Parkhurst is a a 6km loop or you can get there by canoeing across Green Lake.
 Check out my complete guide to hiking to Parkhurst Ghost Town for directions.
 (This is another gem that made my list of the best hikes in Whistler.)